JudeQuintana/cloud-infra-lab/README.md

   - Demo is not configured for an apex domain at this time.

 IPAM Configuration:
-- There are many ways to configure IPAM.
+- There are many ways to configure IPAM but there are a two options to consider before building the lab.
+- Note that there can only be one IPAM per region.
+- Initially, the lab recommended manually creating IPAM resources, pools and provisioned CIDRS.
+- The default behavior (`var.enable_ipam = false`) is to use the manually created IPAM pool in `us-west-2` via the `data.aws_vpc_ipam_pool.ipv4` read/lookup for the region.
-  - You'll need to manually configure your own IPv4 pools/subpools in IPAM (advanced tier) in the AWS UI.
+  - Manually configure your own IPv4 pools/subpools in IPAM (advanced tier) in the AWS UI.
-  - The demo will look up the IPAM pools via filter on description and IPv4 type.
+  - The existing IPAM pools will be looked up via filter on description and IPv4 type.
     - Advanced Tier IPAM in `us-west-2` operating regions.
       - No IPv4 regional pools at the moment.
       - `us-west-2` (IPAM locale)
         - IPv4 Pool (private scope)
           - Description: `ipv4-test-usw2`
           - Provisioned CIDRs:
             - `10.0.0.0/18`
+- Now there's a toggle to enable IPAM, pools and CIDRS via module by changing `var.enable_ipam = true` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L27).
+    - Prerequisite:
+      - If there is already an IPAM in the lab region `us-west-2` then it must be deleted along with associate pools and provisioned CIDRs.
+      - If there is a different region (not `us-west-2`) that has IPAM with a pool that already provisions the `10.0.0.0/18` CIDR then the CIDR must be deprovisioned before provisioning it in the IPAM module.

 Notes:
 - Cloud Infra Lab attempts to demonstrate: